 Plant cells are the basic unit of life in organisms of the kingdom Plantae.
 They are eukaryotic cells, which have a true nucleus along with specialized structures called organelles that carry out different functions.
-Plant cells have special organelles called chloroplasts which create sugars via photosynthesis.
+Plant cells have special organelles called chloroplasts, which create sugars via photosynthesis.
 They also have a cell wall that provides structural support.

 Other organisms, such as animals, rely on this oxygen and glucose to survive.
 Plants are considered autotrophic because they produce their own food and do not have to consume any other organisms.
 Specifically, plant cells are photoautotrophic because they use light energy from the sun to produce glucose.
 Organisms that eat plants and other animals are considered heterotrophic.

-The other components of a plant cell, the cell wall and central vacuole, work together to give the cell rigidity.
+The other components of a plant cell, the cell wall, and central vacuole, work together to give the cell rigidity.
 The plant cell will store water in the central vacuole, which expands the vacuole into the sides of the cell.
 The cell wall then pushes against the walls of other cells, creating a force known as turgor pressure.
 While animals rely on a skeleton for structure, turgor pressure in plant cells allows plants to grow tall and reach more sunlight.

 Plant cells are unique in that they have a large central vacuole.
 A vacuole is a small sphere of plasma membrane within the cell that can contain fluid, ions, and other molecules.
-Vacuoles are basically large vesicles.
-They can be found in the cells of many different organisms, but plant cells characteristically have a large vacuole that can take up anywhere from 30% to as much as 90% of the total cell volume.
+Vacuoles are essentially just large vesicles.
+They can be found in the cells of many different organisms.
+However, plant cells characteristically have a large vacuole that can take up anywhere from 30% to as much as 90% of the total cell volume.

-Animal cells, on the other hand, can lyse if too much water rushes in; they fare better in isotonic solutions, where the concentration of solutes in the cell and in the environment is equal and net movement of water in and out of the cell is the same.
+Animal cells, in comparison, can lyse if too much water rushes in; they fare better in isotonic solutions, where the concentration of solutes in the cell and in the environment is equal, and the net movement of water in and out of the cell is the same.

 The cell wall is a tough layer found on the outside of the plant cell that gives it strength and also maintains high turgidity.
 In plants, the cell wall contains mainly cellulose, along with other molecules like hemicellulose, pectin, and lignins.
 The composition of the plant cell wall differentiates it from the cell walls of other organisms.